A baby was abandoned in an airport bathroom in 1986. Now he knows some of the truth

 In 2010, Hydes published an open letter to his mystery mother in a tabloid, the Guardian reported.
 It was a Hail Mary, a hope to finally nudge the woman to step forward.

-"Of course I realise that she's gone to a lot of trouble to stay hidden, both at the time and over the years," Hydes told the Guardian a year later.
+"Of course I realise that she's gone to a lot of trouble to stay hidden, both at the time and over the years," Hydes told the Guardian year later.
 "But times change, and circumstances change.
 It could be that, while she couldn't acknowledge me in the past, she can now - or in the future."

 The letter did not get a reply.